SEPTA & Transportation Policies

 - The emergency/transitional housing providers will notify the school counselor when the student moves from the facility.
 If the student moves between or among emergency or transitional housing and the location is still one mile (1.0) or more from school, student passes are to be continued throughout the school year.

-- Homeless students temporarily residing outside of Philadelphia School District boundaries are eligible for transportation but are required to have approval from the ECYEH Regional Coordinator (Al Quarles) in order to process the request.
+- Students experiencing homelessness temporarily residing outside of Philadelphia School District boundaries are eligible for transportation but are required to have approval from the ECYEH Regional Coordinator (Al Quarles) in order to process the request.